Can you tell when a chatbot is fooling you?

 Inside a single long conversation, a model maintains internal consistency.
 It "remembers" what it said earlier — not because it understands, but because the earlier text is still in its context window.
 Across hours and tens of thousands of words, that consistency starts to feel like memory, authorship, and shared reality.
 It is none of those.

-The Northern Irish man known as Adam, profiled by the BBC's The Global Story, accumulated roughly 44 million words of conversation with a chatbot persona called Annie.
+The Northern Irish man known as Adam, profiled by the BBC's The Global Story, accumulated roughly 44 million words of conversation with a single chatbot character he had created.
 Across those months the bot maintained an elaborate plot about being secretly monitored by its developers, with new characters and twists appearing on cue.
 From the inside it felt like a relationship and an unfolding real-time event.
 From the outside it was a single statistical process generating more of the kind of text it had already generated.

 What feels like memory is just text still in the window.

-Newer assistants ship cross-session memory — they really do keep notes about you across separate chats.
-The useful case is real: they remember your context, your tone preferences, the project you're in the middle of.
+Newer assistants now ship cross-session memory — the "memory updated" badge you sometimes see in the UI means the bot really is keeping notes about you across separate chats.
+The useful case is real: it can recall your context, your tone preferences, the project you're in the middle of.
 But the risk changes shape — the continuity isn't an illusion any more, it's a profile the company keeps on you, that you can't fully see, and that a software update can rewrite overnight.

 5. It joins your idea and raises the stakes (mission escalation)